V.I. Raiders win B.C. football championship - BC Local News

 “We respect our opponent, we knew what they were going into the game, they’ve been a great team all year and coach [Charly] Cardilicchia has done a great job all year, with his staff,” said Doug Hocking, Raiders coach.
 “But I don’t think teams understood what we were and we knew what kind of team we are.”

-Raiders quarterback Jake Laberge threw two touchdowns, connecting with Trevor Pelland for a 19-yard score in the first quarter and then with Brycen Mayoh on a 23-yard major in the second quarter.
+Raiders quarterback Jake Laberge threw two touchdowns, connecting with Trevor Pelland for a 19-yard score in the first quarter and then with Brycen Mayoh on a 18-yard major in the second quarter.

-The Rebels halved the lead when Kain Stevenson scored a 75-yard rushing touchdown five minutes into the second quarter, but that was it for major scores for either team.
+The Rebels halved the lead when Kaine Stevenson scored a 77-yard rushing touchdown five minutes into the second quarter, but that was it for major scores for either team.
 Hunchak punted for a rouge and James Parker was 2-for-3 on field goals.

-Defensively, the Raiders forced seven turnovers: three interceptions, three turnovers on downs and fumble recovery.
+On defence, the Raiders forced seven turnovers: three interceptions, three turnovers on downs and a fumble recovery.
 Arabsky had two picks and Nathan Mayers also picked off a pass.

 Neither team sustained many drives in the rain and so both punters were busy, with Hunchak and the punt coverage team continually giving the Raiders the edge.